Two Indigenous LGBTI Health Organisations:

 A federal health department spokesperson said in a statement sexual and reproductive health is “primarily a state and territory responsibility.”

-“The AIDS Council has been aware that since 2015 they would only get funding up to 30 June 2017, and was advised to make alternative arrangements,” the spokesperson said.
+“QuAC has been aware that since 2015 they would only get funding up to 30 June 2017, and advised to make alternative arrangements,” the spokesperson said.

-“Given the high rates of STIs and blood borne viruses in the Indigenous community, this is a very disappointing decision by the Commonwealth government,” NTAHC said.
+“With high rates of STIs and blood-borne viruses in this community, disappointing decision by the Commonwealth government,” NTAHC said.